Ibrahim-Hegazi/The-Ultimate-Docker-File/README.md

+I've updated the README by removing all sections that reference components or configurations no longer present in your current docker-compose.yml and .env files.
+Here's the cleaned-up version:

+---

 # Ultimate Data Engineering Sandbox Docker Compose Setup

 A comprehensive, production-like data engineering development environment with Apache Airflow, Kafka, Spark, PostgreSQL, and more - all containerized for easy setup and collaboration.